Modbus: The Original Industrial Fieldbus Protocol

 Introduction to Modbus

 Modbus was designed to connect field devices to industrial controllers.
 At the time of its invention, most devices used voltage or current representations as a means to communicate the device's state.
-This meant high or low bits for discrete control and 0-10V or 4-20mA for analog control.
+Modbus can effectively handle discrete bits that reflect high/low sensor and actuator states, as well as registers that hold integer values that equate to analog process values.

-The slow transition to fieldbus technologies resulted in Modbus being one of the simplest protocols with new versions being added over the years.
+The slow transition to fieldbus technologies resulted in Modbus being one of the simplest protocols and new versions have been added over the years.

 Originally, Modbus was implemented over a serial communication link, i.e., RS-232/RS-485.
+These variations are still commonly used under the names Modbus RTU and ASCII.
 Eventually, the protocol was adapted for use over TCP/IP and Ethernet.
-This is commonly referred to as Modbus TCP.
-There are other versions of Modbus including one called Modbus+ that uses the HDLC protocol.
-These other versions won't be discussed in this article.
+This is commonly referred to as Modbus TCP, and is the most common implementation of Modbus for modern installations.

 Communication Model